Skip to main contentSkip to article

 East Clayton

 East Clayton is the eastern half of the Clayton corridor, running roughly from 188 Street to the Surrey-Langley boundary at 196 Street, south of 72 Avenue.
 Inventory is similar to West Clayton — post-2010 townhouses dominate, with newer detached on smaller lots and a meaningful share of the corridor's newest condo developments.
-School District 36 catchments lean Clayton Heights Secondary; elementary feeders include Hazelgrove and Katzie.
+School District 36 (SD #36) catchments lean Clayton Heights Secondary; elementary feeders include Hazelgrove and Katzie.
 The future SkyTrain station impact is most direct here because of the proximity to Fraser Highway.

 Cloverdale Hills (West Cloverdale)

 West Cloverdale (sometimes called Cloverdale Hills) is the older detached enclave roughly between Highway 10 and 60 Avenue, west of 176 Street.
 Detached homes built 1970s through 1990s on conventional 6,500–8,500 sq ft lots, mature trees, established blocks.
 The redevelopment edge along the BC Hydro corridor and infill along 60 Avenue has produced a meaningful supply of newer detached and townhouse stock.
-Pricing tracks the older inventory — Cloverdale Town Centre detached comps run $200K–$400K below comparable Clayton newer detached because the lots are older and the kitchens and baths typically have not been refreshed.
+Pricing tracks the older inventory — Cloverdale Town Centre detached comps run lower than comparable Clayton newer detached because the lots are older and the kitchens and baths typically have not been refreshed.

 Schools — the catchment math

-Cloverdale Traditional Elementary is one of SD 36’s traditional-program elementary schools — structured curriculum, dress code, application-based enrolment, district-wide draw rather than residential catchment.
-Spots are limited; the application process runs annually and demand typically exceeds capacity.
+Cloverdale Traditional Elementary is one of SD #36’s traditional-program elementary schools — structured curriculum, dress code, application-based enrolment, district-wide draw rather than residential catchment.
+Spots are limited; the application runs annually and demand typically exceeds capacity.
 For families specifically choosing Cloverdale for the traditional program, decouple the residency decision from the admissions decision — apply first, move second, not the other way around.

-School District 36 catchment maps are reviewed periodically — verify the current attendance area for any specific Cloverdale or Clayton address before placing an offer.
+SD #36 catchment maps are reviewed periodically — verify the current attendance area for any specific Cloverdale or Clayton address before placing an offer.
 Boundary lines run through the Clayton corridor — a one-block move can change the elementary feeder.

 The SkyTrain corridor — Cloverdale + Clayton stations, late 2029